10 cheap and free things to do this Easter

 Do you want to save this article to read later?
 You need to be signed in for this feature

-Easter is nearly here, so if you're looking for some ideas on how to have fun, look no further!
+Easter is nearly here, and that means time off for kids and adults.
+So if you're looking for some ideas on how to have fun on a budget, look no further!

 1) Go on an Easter egg hunt